Pantoprazole: 7 things you should know

 - Available as oral delayed-release tablets, delayed-release oral granules, enteric-coated tablets, and as an intravenous (IV) powder for reconstitution for injection.

 - A 2 mg/mL pantoprazole oral suspension may be made by crushing twenty pantoprazole 40mg tablets and mixing them to a fine powder, adding 340mL of sterile water, and 16.8g of sodium bicarbonate powder, and stirring with a magnetic stirrer for about 20 minutes until all the tablet remains have disintegrated.
 The mixture should be transferred to an amber-colored bottle and labeled "shake well" and "refrigerate".
 The mixture is stable for 62 days when it is refrigerated.
 Removing the Protonix imprint from the tablets by rubbing them with a paper towel impregnated with ethanol before crushing them improves the look of the product.

 - Based on available data, pantoprazole is considered acceptable to use during pregnancy if lifestyle interventions have not been successful at improving symptoms.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache, dizziness, nausea or vomiting, abdominal pain, diarrhea, joint pain, and flatulence are the most commonly reported side effects.
+- Headache, dizziness, nausea or vomiting, abdominal pain, diarrhea, joint pain, and flatulence, are the most common side effects reported.